huntdatacenter/docs/docs/do-science/guides/welcome-back.md

 [Guides - New computer](/do-science/guides/new-computer/)

-You will need to order VPN and Workbench certificates as well a SSH passphrase reset if you don't remember your lab password.
+You will need to order VPN and Workbench certificates and a SSH passphrase reset if you don't remember your lab password.

 **New location**

-If you are abroad and accessing your lab from a for us new location, you may need to request access from your network here:
+If you are abroad and accessing your lab from a new location, you may need to request access for your network here:

 [Service desk - Request VPN access link opening](/do-science/service-desk/#vpn-access-list)